 Pros: PayPal is a trusted payment processor with millions of users worldwide.
 You can also use it to accept credit card payments directly on your website and in-person transactions at events or pop-ups.

 This may be a good option if you accept international orders because PayPal has offices in over 200 countries.
 This can help keep shipping costs low since there are no exchange rate fees involved like there would be when accepting credit cards directly from foreign customers (see more below).
 There are also no monthly fees associated with using PayPal’s services—just the cost of whatever transaction fee they charge per sale made through their platform (usually between 2% – 4%).
+For every payment transaction made through PayPal, a fee is charged, which can be calculated using a PayPal fee calculator.

 However, it’s always best to have many payment options for your customers to get the best purchase experience.
 I, for one, have never preferred PayPal as my payment method for buying anything; I usually go for net payment or card payment.
 So, feel free to give as many options to your customers!